 If you want to learn how to make your own advertisement, you are in the right place.

-Because in this article, however, although dedicated to those who are just grasping the surface of this industry, may also help skilled marketers better organize themselves.
+Although dedicated to those who are just grasping the surface of this industry, this article may also help skilled marketers better organize themselves.
 How?

 Well, let’s get right to the subject and analyze the most important steps of the process involved in creating an advertisement.